 JUN-OCT: This is the monsoon season in Northern Thailand and probably not the best time to visit the region.

 Follow the link for more on Chiang Rai’s weather.
 For your convenience, I’ve created average temperature and annual rainfall graphs below.
 Suggested months to visit are colored in orange.

 We flew in to Chiang Rai from Bangkok, but the majority of tourists will probably travel by bus from Chiang Mai.
 It’s just three hours away so it’s even possible to do it on a day tour.

-You can go via Express bus (THB 229 or THB 266, one-way) or VIP bus (THB 358, one-way).
+You can go via the Express or VIP bus.
 We took the VIP bus which is a comfortable air-conditioned bus with a bathroom and a steward serving refreshments.
 You can follow this link or use the widget below for a bus timetable and to purchase advanced tickets.

-Our trip revolved around the 2017 Yee Peng Festival so we decided to visit Chiang Rai first before proceeding to Chiang Mai.
+BY AIR: Our trip revolved around the 2017 Yee Peng Festival so we decided to visit Chiang Rai first before proceeding to Chiang Mai.
 We flew in from Bangkok via AirAsia for a little over THB 1,280 each with a 20 kg shared baggage allowance.
-Other airlines that service this route are VietJet, Nok Air, Bangkok Airways, Lion Air, and Smile Air.
 The flight takes around 1 hour and 15 minutes.